 Start your journey by heading off to the interwebs to find one on any of the topics we listed.
 News agencies like CNN or Huffington Post would be good places to start, but really any reputable text that fits the bill works here, with an emphasis on "reputable."

 When you've found your text, give it a good, thorough read, looking specifically for the important parts: (A) problems and (B) solutions.

 Now that you're full of brilliant problem and solution wisdom from reading the text you found, how about you throw it down on this graphic organizer?
 Use the example organizer in the Reading for reference, but we're confident your common sense will guide you on the right path.

-You'll start out by identifying the problem in the text you found and write it in the box labeled "Problem."
-Then look for some background: what's causing it, and why is it a problem?
+You'll start out by identifying the problem in the text you found and writing it in the box labeled "Problem."
+Then look for some background: What's causing it, and why is it a problem?
 Fill that in, too.

 After establishing the background, read for and identify the solution(s) to the problem that the text proposes.
 Guess what?
 You should also list that in the appropriately labeled box on the graphic organizer.